thebrubaker/joelbrubaker-com/docs/about-me/README.md

 Leading a team of more than seven engineers at a fast-paced healthcare management company.
 Working directly with the CEO to manage day-to-day operations of the technology team while implementing features to support growth.

-- Managed the growth of the application team from four to nine engineers over eight months
+- Expanded the app team from four to eleven members over twelve months including engineers, project managers, UI/UX designers and data experts
 - Accelerated feature delivery by implementing structured processes around planning, design, execution, code review and team-building
 - Improved time to release through containerization, an agile deployment pipeline, and automated testing
 - Advanced site reliability, recoverability and outage response time through instrumentation, monitoring and alerts